GSA/govt-urls/README.md

 # How is this list organized?

 We maintain this list at <http://govt-urls.usa.gov/tematres/vocab/index.php> and make periodic updates as we come across changes.

-Each quarter, we also post the URLs here in Github in three files.
+Each quarter, we also post the URLs here in Github in two files.

 1. [Alphabetic](/government-urls-alphabetic-list.txt)&mdash;an A-Z list of URLs with accompanying notes and relationships collected over time.
 2. [Hierarchical](/government-urls-hierarchical-list.txt)&mdash;a flat list of URLs segmented by category (see BT description in the following section).
-3. [YAML](/government-urls.yaml)&mdash;a mapping file of the URLs for applications.
-(Also in [JSON](http://gsa.github.io/govt-urls/government_urls.json))

 Cross reference symbols that you'll find in the alphabetic list include: